LOADING ...

 The other, the one who had spoken,

-one biro in the breast pocket
+With one in the breast pocket

-A clerk maybe, slightly in the seat
+A clerk maybe, sunken in the seat

 "Venez!"
-He again, and smiled
+He said again, and

 "Mais pas de l'argent"